Adam Gilchrist AM was inducted into the Sport Australia Hall of Fame in 2012 as an Athlete Member for his contribution to the sport of cricket.

-He was one of five Wisden Cricketers of the Year in 2002 and winner of the Alan Border Medal in 2003, both awards recognising his dominance in both forms of the game throughout that period.
+Gilchrist was named as one of five Wisden Cricketers of the Year in 2002 and won the Alan Border Medal in 2003.
+Both awards were due recognition of his dominance in both forms of the game throughout that period.
 In true testament to his ability, legacy, and impact on cricket around the world, he was named in Richie Benaud’s All-Time Greatest Team in 2004 – the only current player at the time to be named.

 - 2003, 2004: Australian ODI Player of the Year

 - 2004: Selected in the ICC Word XI to play the ACC Asian XI

 - 2010: Made a Member of the Order of Australia (AM)